-The Platte County Tax Lien Sale for delinquent 2019 taxes was held on July 14, 2020.
-All property tax liens were sold at that time.
+The Platte County Tax Lien Sale for delinquent 2020 taxes will be held on July 13, 2021 at the Platte County Courthouse beginning at 9:00 a.m..

 The Treasurer's office holds a tax lien sale every year in July.
 Any unpaid taxes are sold to the public, lottery style.
 The buyer then receives a Certificate of Purchase (CP) and then holds a tax lien on the property.
 They will hold that tax lien until such time as the property owner pays the taxes.
 At that time, the CP holder will receive their original investment back plus 3% interest plus 15% APR.